Sprees/redux-thunk/README.md

   number: 0
 }

-// Action creator that returns an Object with an `action` type and a value of 1 function addOne() {
+// Action creator that returns an Object with an `action` type and a payload of 1
+// this works perfectly without ReduxThunk function addOne() {
   // return your action object
   return {